-In order picking, the smallest of changes can have enormous impact.
+In order picking, the smallest of changes can have an enormous impact.
 Order picking and replenishment can represent up to 50% of labor costs: meaning that any reduction can have an enormous impact on a warehouse’s bottom line.

 Reducing order fulfillment times even slightly can result in dramatic gains for companies, improving worker productivity, company revenues, and profits - without adding to labor costs, or expanding physical warehouse space.